gemshub/xgems-jupyter/README.md

 ## xGEMS examples

 This repository contains examples of uses cases and functionality of xGEMS.
-Additional information about the methods and data used in xGEMS you can find [here](https://thermohub.org/xGEMS/xGEMS) or on the github [repository](https://github.com/thermohub/xGEMS).
+Additional information about the methods and data used in xGEMS you can find in the [documentation](https://xgems.readthedocs.io/en/latest/) or [repository](https://bitbucket.org/gems4/xgems).

 Start with how-to-use-xgems-examples.ipynb or look in the folder how-to-use-xgems-examples.